 - Q1.
 What is the GST treatment on rooms that are provided with furnished sleeping accommodation, spa, gym and laundry services to hotel guests? - A1.
 Supply of room with furnished sleeping accommodation is subject to GST.
-Recreational facilities such as spa, masseur services, compact gym and laundry services are taxable supplies and subject to GST at standard rate.
+Recreational facilities such as spa, masseur services, compact gym and laundry services are taxable supplies and subject to GST at a standard rate.
 If services provided are not part of the room accommodation services, these services should be stated in a separate bill with the amount and GST charged indicated.
-If it is provided as part of the accommodation package, then these services are to be considered as a single supply for charging GST.

-- Q2.
-How is GST on telecommunication services such as facsimile, email/internet and IDD phone used by guests in their room or at the business center to be accounted for? - A2.
-All these telecommunications services and service charge, if any, by the hotel are to be standard rated, except international calls which are to be zero rated. - Q3.
+If it is provided as part of the accommodation package, then these services are to be considered as a single supply for charging GST. - Q2.
+How is GST on telecommunication services such as facsimile, e-mail/ internet and IDD phone used by guests in their room or at the business center to be accounted for? - A2.
+All these telecommunications services and service charge, if any, by the hotel are to be standard rated. - Q3.
 Do we have to account for GST on parking facilities which are provided free of charge to the guests and how is GST to be accounted if discounts are given to those parking space that have a charge? - A3.
 Parking facilities provided free of charge by the hotel are not subject to GST because normally it is inclusive of the room charges or rental of facilities.
 However, letting of parking space charged separately is subject to GST.
-If discount is given to everyone, then GST is charged on the discounted amount.

-Q4.
-How is GST calculated on a wedding package offered by a hotel, which includes room and ancillary facilities?
+If discount is given to everyone, then GST is charged on the discounted amount. - Q4.
+How is GST calculated on a wedding package offered by a hotel, which includes room and ancillary facilities? - A4.

-- A4.
 The wedding package offered may consist of wedding breakfast, buffet and meals served in a room with ancillary services provided as part of the package (including floral decorations; the service of a toast master; a room for ceremony and bridal party).
 This package is treated as a single taxable supply.
 The calculation of GST must be based on the total value of this package.
-The GST treatment is the same for other similar packages like conferences, seminar and gatherings with ancillary services. - Q5.
-In the promotion of new membership recruitment campaign, the hotel offers "Stay 6 Nights Get One Night Free" program to all who wish to join.
-Do we have to charge GST on the free night accommodation? - A5.
-The free night offered as a package in a promotion campaign is treated as a discount and allowable.
-GST is chargeable on the actual amount paid. - Q6.
-Is the hotel club annual membership fees subject to GST?
+The GST treatment is the same for other similar packages like conferences, seminar and gatherings with ancillary services.